About WhatDoTheyKnow

 • Don't make requests for information which is already published: Search WhatDoTheyKnow and the public authority's website to check the material you want isn't already available.

-• Send targeted requests: You might be planning to make a request to, for example, all local councils, or even all public bodies in the country, but it’s worth stopping to reflect.
-Such bulk requests result in a lot of data, and cost a lot in staff time for the authorities.
+• Send targeted requests: You might want to ask all local councils or every public body in the country for information, but it's good to think about it first.
+These bulk requests can give you a lot of data and take up a lot of time for the staff to handle.

-• But don’t ask for too much: On the flip side, one of the reasons that authorities can turn down a request is that it would take too many resources (ie staff time and financial cost) to answer fully — so only ask for what you need.
-Restricting your request to material from a specific time period is a responsible approach and it can prevent your request being rejected on the grounds of being too broad to deal with.
+• But don’t ask for too much: One of the reasons that authorities can turn down a request is that it would take too long and cost too much to answer.
+Only ask for what you need.
+Limiting your request to information for a specific time period is a good approach.
+It can stop your request being refused for being too broad.

-• Remember it’s all going online: So take care not to include any defamatory material in your request, such as allegations of illegal or abusive behaviour.
-Not only can such material cause serious problems for us, it can put you at risk of committing libel, and your request being deemed vexatious — in which case you won’t receive a response.
+• Remember it’s all going online: Don't include any defamatory claims in your request, such as allegations.
+This causes serious problems for us.
+It can also put you at risk of committing libel.
+Your request could be deemed vexatious, which means that you won’t receive a response.

 Here’s some further reading with more detail on how to make effective FOI requests: